Plot event symbols, lines, polygons and labels for one moment in time

 While normally the meaning of “time” (e.g., such as in the argument to -T) is in fact the time of the phenomenon being plotted, it may also be any other monotonically increasing quantity of convenience, such as elapsed time, model time, frame number, or other physical quantities such as distance.
 It all depends on the context of the movie.
 The values given for delays, fades, etc. in -E are assumed to be in the same unit as the given time argument to -T. Thus, if time is a monotonically increasing frame counter then the values in -E and -L refer to number of frames.
 A special situation occurs when time is in fact actual calendar time given by date/clock markers.
 Here, the unit of the arguments in -E and -L is determined by the TIME_UNIT setting [second].
 You will need to specify the desired time unit that should be used when interpreting your -E and -L arguments.
 The example below for seismicity uses actual earthquake times but we use days as the unit as second is too small.

 Events typically have either a finite length, e.g., the temporal extent of the reign of a particular monarch, or are infinite.
 Here, infinite simply means its length exceeds the temporal extent of the time we are plotting.
 In a movie, a basic representation of these events as points on a map would be to start plotting the symbol when the event starts and then keep the symbol visible on all frames until the event ends (or never stop plotting them in the infinite length case).
-However, to draw attention to the arrival of a new event we can temporarily change three attributes of the symbol: Its size, color intensity, and transparency.
-You can think of these three attributes as functions of time.
-For some option settings, figure below illustrates how the symbol size may vary through the timespan of the movie.
+However, to draw attention to the arrival of a new event we can temporarily change four attributes of the symbol: Its size, color intensity, transparency, and color (via CPT look-up).
+You can think of these four attributes as functions of time.
+For some option settings, the figure below illustrates how the symbol size may vary through the timespan of the movie.